Azure-Samples/azure-sql-db-session-recommender/README.md

 #### Deploy the Azure Function

+The function to use OpenAI to convert session title and abstract into embeddings is in the `func` folder.
+It uses the [Azure SQL trigger for Functions](https://learn.microsoft.com/azure/azure-functions/functions-bindings-azure-sql-trigger?tabs=isolated-process%2Cportal&pivots=programming-language-csharp) to monitor changes on the `session` table.

+Create a `local.settings.json` file from the provided `local.settings.json.sample` and add values for your enviroment for:

+- AzureSQL.ConnectionString
+- AzureOpenAI.Endpoint
+- AzureOpenAI.Key

-To upload the Azure Function code to Azure it is recommeded to use Visual Studio Code, and the [Azure Function extension](https://learn.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=node-v3%2Cpython-v2%2Cisolated-process&pivots=programming-language-csharp): right click on the `/func` folder, select "Deploy to Function App" and then select the function app that has was created in 'Deploy Static Web App and Azure Function' step.
+To upload the Azure Function code to Azure it is recommeded to use Visual Studio Code, and the [Azure Function extension](https://learn.microsoft.com/azure/azure-functions/functions-develop-vs-code?tabs=node-v3%2Cpython-v2%2Cisolated-process&pivots=programming-language-csharp): right click on the `/func` folder, select "Deploy to Function App" and then select the function app that has was created in 'Deploy Static Web App and Azure Function' step.

 Another option is to use AZ CLI.
 First build the function: